From square plaquettes to triamond lattices for SU(2) gauge theory

 Consider a lattice where each site is touched by exactly three gauge links that have equal lengths, lie in a single plane, and are placed at equal angles around the site, i.e.\ $2\pi/3$.
 This forms a three-dimensional lattice that has a high degree of symmetry and needs no additional qubits beyond the links themselves.
-Because of its similarity to a diamond crystal of carbon atoms but with three links per site instead of four, it has been called the triamond lattice \cite{Sequin:2008,Conway:2008}.
+Because of its similarity to a diamond crystal of carbon atoms but with three links per site instead of more, it has been called the triamond lattice \cite{Sequin:2008,Conway:2008}.
 It is also known as the Laves lattice \cite{Coxeter:1955} or the $K_4$ lattice \cite{Sunada:2008,Suizu:2022}.
 In this work, we provide an introduction to lattice gauge theory on the triamond framework.
 We derive the SU(2) Hamiltonian for a triamond lattice and demonstrate its use on a noiseless simulator.
+Then we employ our method for error-mitigated imaginary time evolution to create the ground state of the three-dimensional triamond unit cell on an IBM quantum computer \cite{ibm}.